Henjunaha and Lairoulembi: Story

 God Thangching (Thangjing) created two persons and made them the extreme lovers.
 Henjunaha Yangleingamba is the hero and Lairoulembi (alias Thongnang Lairuklembi) is the heroine.
 Henjunaha's father died at an early age and so, Henjunaha was brought up by his widowed mother Khoiju Hongbi.
 On the other hand, Lairoulembi grew up under the parentage of her father Thongnang Ningthouba.
 As the two grew up, they became devoted lovers.

 One day, lady Khoiju Hongbi had an ominous dream.
 In her dream, she saw the incidents of her pasts during the untimely death of her husband.
-In her dream, she fetched water using a pitcher from a stream, during which the her headgear cloth fell into the water stream getting drifted away by the current before she could picked it up.
+In her dream, she fetched water using a pitcher from a stream, during which her headgear cloth fell into the water stream getting drifted away by the current before she could picked it up.
 In the same dream, she followed the trails and found some people getting it and giving it back to her.

 With that unusual dream, lady Khoiju Hongbi was anxious.
 So, she warned her son Henjunaha not to go out of the house.

 One day before Khoiju Hongbi's warning to Henjunaha, a person died and the dead body was buried at a place called "Khundinbi" which was near the settlement of Henjunaha.
 When it was nighttime, lady Khoiju Hongbi had a dinner with her son and went to bed earlier than usual.
 Though his mother was fast asleep, Henjunaha could not sleep because he had a desire to meet his lover Lairoulembi.
 Taking advantage of the situation as his mother had slept, he sneaked out of the house and went to the house of Lairoulembi.
 He hold a polo-stick in his hand during his journey to meet his lover.